Nanthanda/Simple_Neural_Network/README.md

 Instructions:

-1.Create a int variable (Eg.int score) to calculate the fitness;
+1.Create an int variable (Eg.int score) to calculate the fitness;

 2.Create an object of class SimpleNN with number of genomes per generation as first parameter and random mutation probability as second parameter or just use as shown in example.